 The weather is no obstacle.
 In most cases, your favorite outdoor activities can still be played with a little creativity and modifications on your part.
 Instead of building blanket forts, try building an indoor obstacle course that fits within your space.
 Gather up “course ingredients” like couch cushions, board game pieces, toys, scarves or anything you think of that can be thrown into the mix.
 Incorporate physical moves into the experience.
 Maybe one “station” requires them to dance, do jumping jacks or go up and down the stairs a few times.
 It’s a great way to combine physical and cognitive exercises to keep little ones engaged.

 Embrace the classics.
 Think back to your gym-class favorites growing up and pass on that nostalgia to your kids.
 Not everything was a team-based sport.
 In fact, most favorites could be replicated with a few simple and affordable objects.
 Have a “snowball” fight with soft balls, introduce them to crab soccer for a good arm and shoulder workout or play some rounds of red light, green light from one side of the house to the other to keep their legs moving.

 Talk to your pediatrician with questions or concerns regarding your child’s health, call 1-800-INSPIRA.

-Inspira has partnered with Nemours/Alfred I. duPont Hospital for Children to provide around-the-clock pediatric care for children at Inspira Medical Centers in Woodbury and Vineland.
+Inspira has partnered with Nemours Children's Health to provide around-the-clock pediatric care for children at Inspira Medical Centers in Woodbury and Vineland.